SoftboxLab/brackets-command-runner/README.md

 **opts.hiddenConsole:** True indicates that output panel will not open after command execution.

 **opts.killCmd:** Command that will be triggered by 'Kill Commands' menu option.

+**opts.closeStdin:** Closes the stdin of the child processes, which will generally forc it into non-interactive mode.
+Defaults to true.